fast/fastrace/docs/architecture-and-span-lifecycle.md

 *   **`Reporter`**: Once `RawSpan`s are processed into `SpanRecord`s (in `postprocess_span_collection`), they are passed to the configured `Reporter` (e.g., `JaegerReporter`, `ConsoleReporter`) for external transmission.
 *   **`fastrace::flush()`**: Manually triggers `GlobalCollector::handle_commands()` to process all pending commands immediately, ensuring all collected spans are reported.

+### 3.4.1.
+Optimized Span Submission

+To further reduce overhead, especially when a span has multiple parents, the internal mechanism for submitting spans to the `GlobalCollector` has been optimized:

+*   **Shared `SpanSet`**: When `Span::submit_spans()` or `LocalSpan::submit_partial()` is called, the `SpanSet` (which contains the `RawSpan` data) is now wrapped in an `Arc<SpanSet>` once.
+This `Arc` allows the `SpanSet` data to be shared efficiently without cloning the entire data structure.
+*   **Individual Commands**: Instead of sending a single `SubmitSpans` command with a `Vec<CollectTokenItem>`, the `GlobalCollect::submit_spans` method now sends individual `SubmitSpans` commands for each `CollectTokenItem`.
+Each command contains a clone of the `Arc<SpanSet>` (which is just a pointer copy, not a deep clone of the span data) and a single `CollectTokenItem`.
+*   **Simplified `SpanCollection`**: Internally, the `GlobalCollector`'s `SpanCollection` enum has been simplified to a single `Collected(Arc<SpanSet>, TraceId, SpanId)` variant.
+This streamlines the handling of submitted spans within the collector.

+This optimization significantly reduces the cloning overhead associated with `SpanSet`s, particularly in scenarios where a single span or set of local spans needs to be associated with multiple parent contexts.
+By leveraging `Arc`, the underlying span data is shared, leading to improved performance.

 ## 4. Addressing the User's Concern: Spans Not Collected Until Scope Changes

 The user observed that spans are not immediately visible in the `GlobalCollector` even with `tail_sampled` off, and only appear after the enclosing scope changes.
 This behavior is a direct consequence of `fastrace`'s RAII-based design for span finalization: